 Funding is provided to attend and present at a continuing education conference annually as well as one-time attendance at the ACZM preparatory course.

 The position starts in mid-July every three years with annual re-appointment for a maximum of three years based on annual performance.
-Residents will be employed by the College of Veterinary Medicine and compensated on a scale of standard residency programs ($30,500/ year as of 2018), which includes benefits with vacation and sick leave accruing monthly.
+Residents will be employed by the College of Veterinary Medicine and compensated on a scale of standard residency programs, which includes benefits with vacation and sick leave accruing monthly.

 Applicants must hold a DVM from an AVMA-accredited program or have taken a US equivalency examination (ECGVG or PAVE) and have minimally completed a one-year internship or equivalent practice experience.
 Licensure to practice or eligibility for licensure in Illinois is needed to apply, with full licensure required before beginning the second year of the residency.